Here are some interesting questions:

 So, in Japan (GNI/cap $40k), every $4 million in economic impact will kill someone, and in Kenya (GNI/cap $2k), every $200,000 in economic impact will kill someone.

-My answer assumes that all taxation is basically the same, and assumes that the MCT is roughly twice the Value of Statistical Life (VSL).
+My answer assumes that all taxation is basically the same, and assumes that the inverse of the MCT, i.e. the amount of economic impact that kills someone, is roughly half of the Value of Statistical Life (VSL).
+So if the VSL is $14 million, then $7 million in economic impact will kill someone.
 This is the best I can do, and it probably isn't wrong by more than an order of magnitude.

 VSL estimates come from looking at the wage differences between similar jobs with different occupational fatality rates, for example lumberjacks and gardeners.
 In the USA, for every $13 million or so in increased wages among we-assume-otherwise-identical jobs, one person dies on the job.
 In Kenya, many more people will die for $13M in increased wages.